Scale-free localization and PT symmetry breaking from local non-Hermiticity

-Recently, progresses in non-Hermitian topological phases have revealed the non-Hermitian skin effect (NHSE)~\cite{yao2018edge,yao2018chern,kunst2018biorthogonal,lee2018anatomy,Longhi2019Probing,Helbig2019NHSE,xiao2020non,alvarez2017,Ghatak2019NHSE,Wang2022morphing,Bergholtz2021RMP}, the aggregation of eigenstates near boundaries, which underlines a striking modification of bulk-boundary correspondence in non-Hermitian systems.
+Recently, progress in non-Hermitian topological phases has revealed the non-Hermitian skin effect (NHSE)~\cite{yao2018edge,yao2018chern,kunst2018biorthogonal,lee2018anatomy,Longhi2019Probing,Helbig2019NHSE,xiao2020non,alvarez2017,Ghatak2019NHSE,Wang2022morphing,Bergholtz2021RMP}, the aggregation of eigenstates near boundaries, which underlines a striking modification of bulk-boundary correspondence in non-Hermitian systems.
 Whereas NHSE stems from the non-Hermiticity of the entire system, another common scenario in non-Hermitian physics is that the system is subject to local non-Hermiticity.
-For example, it is often the case that the gain or loss occurs only at the boundaries, preserving the Hermiticity of the bulk system~\cite{Landi2021,Federico2022,Wiersig2018,Heinrich2020, Alba2022,datta1997electronic}.
+For example, it is often the case that the gain or loss occurs only at the boundaries, preserving the Hermiticity of the bulk system~\cite{Landi2021,Federico2022,Wiersig2018,Heinrich2020, Alba2022,datta1997electronic,Burke2020localNH,Dora2021Friedeloscillations}.
 The system can be modeled by a Hermitian Hamiltonian with local non-Hermitian terms.

-In this paper, we show that in one-dimensional Hermitian lattice systems, local non-Hermiticity generally gives rise to a scale-free localization, for which the spatial decay length of eigenstates is proportional to the system size, such that the eigenstates retain the same profiles if the system size is taken as the measure of length.
-The phenomena is robust and generic.
+In this paper, we show that, in one-dimensional Hermitian lattice systems, local non-Hermiticity at boundaries generally gives rise to a scale-free localization, for which the spatial decay length of eigenstates is proportional to the system size, such that the eigenstates retain the same profiles if the system size is taken as the measure of length.
+The phenomenon is robust and generic.
 As such, it fundamentally differs from the scale-free NHSE under global non-Hermiticity, which requires fine tuning certain parameters ~\cite{Li2020,Li2021,Kazuki2021}.
-Furthermore, for PT-symmetric systems, we find that two seemingly unrelated phenomena, the PT symmetry breaking of the continuous spectrum and the emergence of scale-free localization, always occurs simultaneously.
-Moreover, we find that the PT breaking of the continuous spectrum under periodic boundary condition (PBC) takes place so long as the perturbation exceeds a certain threshold, while that under open boundary condition (OBC) can be robust against local non-Hermiticity.
-For the latter case, we find a precise condition under which the PT breaking can occur.
-Remarkably, it can be efficiently read from the band structure.
+More surprisingly, when the local non-Hermiticity is located at a finite distance to boundary, it also brings about a collection of bound states that exponentially localize to the impurity.
+The localization length and population of bound modes rely on the distance but are independent of the system size.
+Furthermore, when the local non-Hermiticity respects $PT$ symmetry, we find that the emergence of scale-free or bound states always coincide with $PT$ breaking.
+Unexpectedly, the $PT$ breaking associated with scale-free modes under open boundary conditions (OBC) is dictated by a simple band-structure-based criterion, which also tells the energy window of $PT$ breaking.

-\textit{Scale-free localization from local non-Hermitian perturbation}.--- To be concrete, we start with a simple model
+\textit{Scale-free localization from local non-Hermitian perturbation}.
+To be concrete, we start with a simple model: